Charlotte Mason Inspired Pumpkin Unit Study

 Non-fiction

-Poetry and picture study
+Poetry and picture study for fall

 pumpkin unit study classical art homeschool